shipshapecode/shepherd/docs-src/tutorials/02-usage.md

   - `HTMLElement` object
   - `Function` to be executed when the step is built.
 It must return one the two options above.
 - `title`: The step's title.
 It becomes an `h3` at the top of the step.
 - `attachTo`: The element the step should be attached to on the page.
-An object with properties `element` and `on`
+An object with properties `element` and `on`.
-  - `element`: An element selector string or a DOM element
+  - `element`: An element selector string or a DOM element.
   - `on`: The optional direction to place the Popper tooltip relative to the element.
     - Possible string values: 'auto', 'auto-start', 'auto-end', 'top', 'top-start', 'top-end', 'bottom', 'bottom-start', 'bottom-end', 'right', 'right-start', 'right-end', 'left', 'left-start', 'left-end'